 Cable news firebrand Rachel Maddow appeared on Jimmy Kimmel Live last week.
 I’ll spare you the sordid details, but in short Maddow reasserted her long-held delusion — which is shared by many of her proselytizing colleagues — that the current president is evil incarnate, that he is essentially responsible for the imminent collapse of society, and of course he is still working in cahoots with Vladimir Putin.

-The ambitious masterplan concocted by Putin and Trump to conquer America remains a well-guarded secret; in fact you could say that validated details have been damn near impossible to come by.
+Ironically the in-and-outs of the ambitious masterplan reportedly concocted by Putin and Trump to conquer America remains a well-guarded secret; in fact you could say that validated details have been damn near impossible to come by.
 Go figure.

 Maddow’s debunked agitprop was preceded by Kimmel (flashing his usual shit-eating grin) holding up a shirt during his monologue with “Donald J. Trump Is Gonna Kill You” emblazoned across the front — a conspicuous reference to the Renee Good shooting in Minneapolis on January 7.

 God help me, they’re unrepentantly shameless.
-And all of this got me thinking…
+And this got me to thinking…

-Constant accusations from left-leaning media have frequently labeled Donald Trump a dictator, particularly since his 2024 re-election.
-These claims often focus on his rhetoric, executive actions, and perceived erosion of democratic norms through authoritarian power grabs.
+It seems constant accusations from left-leaning media have labeled Donald Trump a dictator since his re-election.
+Such claims typically focus on his rhetoric, executive actions, and perceived erosion of democratic norms through authoritarian power grabs.

-Other smears include comparisons to fascism, with one poll showing 49% of registered voters viewing Trump as a “political extremist who seeks to act as a dictator,” and actions like revoking security clearances for critics like former Joint Chiefs Chairman Mark Milley.
+Other smears include comparisons to fascism, with one poll showing 49% of registered voters viewing Trump as a “political extremist who seeks to act as a dictator.”
+Revoking security clearances for critics like former Joint Chiefs Chairman Mark Milley also added fuel to the fire.

-These portrayals emphasize a slide toward totalitarianism, with Trump seen as consolidating power, threatening opponents, and using the military domestically in ways reminiscent of historical dictators.
-In contrast, Trump’s actual governance in 2025 shows a mix of aggressive policy implementation through legal channels rather than outright overreach.
+These portrayals emphasize a slide toward totalitarianism, with Trump seen as consolidating power, threatening opponents, and using the military in ways reminiscent of historical dictators.
+In contrast, however, his actual governance has demonstrated a mix of aggressive policy implementation through legal channels rather than outright overreach.

-He issued 225 executive orders in 2025 alone, covering areas like deregulatory agendas, AI policy frameworks, designating fentanyl as a weapon of mass destruction, increasing medical marijuana research, withdrawing from international organizations deemed contrary to U.S. interests, and ending diversity, equity, and inclusion (DEI) programs across federal agencies.
+Trump issued 225 executive orders last year, covering areas such as deregulatory agendas, AI policy frameworks, designating fentanyl as a weapon of mass destruction, increasing medical marijuana research, withdrawing from international organizations deemed contrary to U.S. interests, and ending diversity, equity, and inclusion (DEI) programs across federal agencies.

-Other moves include renaming the Department of Defense to the Department of War (a nice touch) as a symbolic gesture, streamlining regulatory processes, and targeting independent agencies for greater White House oversight — actions critics decry as power grabs but which operate within executive authority precedents set by prior administrations.
+Other moves include renaming the Department of Defense to the Department of War as a symbolic gesture, streamlining regulatory processes, and targeting independent agencies for greater White House oversight — actions critics decry as power grabs but which operate within executive authority precedents set by prior administrations.

 While these reflect a strong executive style, they align more with populist conservatism (e.g., anti-internationalist, pro-deregulation) than with suspending elections, jailing rivals without due process, or declaring martial law — hallmarks of true dictatorships.

-Trump’s administration has also pursued bipartisan-friendly policies, like expanding cannabidiol research, which would seem to undercut narratives of pure authoritarianism.
-Yet the key difference lies in intent: smears frame these as steps toward fascism, while the actions themselves often build on existing powers, though executed with unusual speed and scope.
+The Trump administration has also pursued bipartisan-friendly policies, like expanding cannabidiol research, which would seem to undercut narratives of pure authoritarianism.
+Yet the difference lies in intent: smears frame these moves as steps toward fascism, while the actions themselves often build on existing powers, though implemented with unusual speed and scope.

 Using emergency powers for tariffs or immigration enforcement led to supposed fears of unchecked authority.
 However, no evidence from 2025 shows Trump terminating the Constitution or establishing a permanent dictatorship, as some pre-election warnings suggested.

-Legal experts note the irony in Trump critics labeling his moves as “autocratic” while ignoring precedents like Democratic expansions of executive power or false claims in court — mirroring behaviors perpetually attributed to Trump.
+Legal experts like John Yoo, Robert Delahunty and even Alan Dershowitz note the irony in Trump critics labeling his moves as “autocratic” while ignoring precedents like Democratic expansions of executive power or false claims in court (see Letitia James, Alvin Bragg, Fani Willis and Jack Smith) — mirroring behaviors perpetually attributed to Trump.

-Naturally this extends to policy.
-Progressives accused Trump of authoritarianism for deploying federal forces to cities, yet some supported similar tactics under Democratic governance or ignored them when aimed at conservative causes.
+Naturally the criticisms extend to policy.
+Democrats accuse Trump of authoritarianism, ad nauseam, for deploying federal forces to cities, yet some supported similar tactics under Democratic governance or ignored them when aimed at conservative causes.

 At its core, the persistent accusations from so-called progressives against Trump arise from differing philosophical views of human nature, history, and governance.
-Progressives often hold that humanity is perfectible, history progresses toward utopia through reason and reform, and moral grievances must be eradicated immediately, often via centralized action.
+Progressives generally believe that humanity is perfectible, history progresses toward utopia through reason and reform, and moral grievances must be eradicated immediately, often via centralized action.

-When conservatives resist rapid change — owing to a worldview filtered through a lens of moral trade-offs, human imperfection, and the value of time-tested institutions — progressives interpret it as obstructionism or regression, which fuels charges of authoritarianism.
-This is the root of practically everything they say and do, and psychological research confirms it.
+When conservatives resist rapid change — owing to a worldview filtered through a lens of human imperfection and the value of time-tested institutions — progressives interpret it as obstructionism or regression, which fuels charges of authoritarianism.
+This is the root of practically everything they say and do, and psychological research confirms it (yes I own this book).

-Progressives struggle to understand conservative moral foundations (e.g., loyalty, authority, etc.), leading to daily misattributions of racism and fascism.
+Progressives do not understand conservative moral foundations (e.g., loyalty, authority, etc.), leading to perpetual misattributions of racism and fascism.
 This moral divide breeds hostility, with leftists seeing conservative restraint as an exhibition of indifference, if not callousness, to injustice.

 Disputes about human infallibility — rooted in the left’s social engineering hubris — ultimately evolve into political ideologies where progressives prioritize abstract ideals over practical complexities, which leads to viewing opponents as threats to the welfare of society.
-And in Trump’s case, this manifests in accusations that his governance betrays democratic evolution, even when it aligns with constitutional precedents.
+And in Trump’s case, this manifests in persistent accusations that his governance betrays democratic norms, even when it consistently aligns with constitutional precedents.

-In other words, they’re not going to be reasoned with.
-If not for double standards, anti-Right zealots would have no standards at all — and they have demonstrated this beyond any question.
+Put simply, they’re not going to be reasoned with.
+If not for double standards, anti-Right zealots would have no standards at all — and they have demonstrated this both repeatedly and beyond any question.

 “Fascist” © Jose Luis Magana, AP